Eminent HIV doctor to lead vaccine equity efforts at CDC

 Daskalakis, who did not immediately respond to a request for comment, will be the main CDC liaison to the White House team focused on these issues.
 Chief among them is Marcella Nunez-Smith, a former associate dean for health equity research at the Yale School of Medicine who is chairing the administration’s covid-19 health equity task force.

 An activist, doctor and public health official at both the municipal and federal level, Daskalakis was most recently leading the CDC’s work on HIV prevention.
-He assume that role last December, after six years at the New York City Department of Health and Mental Hygiene.
+He assumed that role last December, after six years at the New York City Department of Health and Mental Hygiene.
 He was the city’s deputy commissioner for disease control during the first nine months of the pandemic.

 “We’re telling New Yorkers that they should assume that everyone has been exposed to covid-19,” he said in an interview in March of last year with The Washington Post.